kkrt-labs/ef-tests/docs/CONTRIBUTING.md

 Check for an unassigned `epic` issue for a test.
 Add it to  `crates/ef-testing/tests.rs` by using the `blockchain_tests` macro.
 The first argument should be the name of your test, the second is the folder to find the test.
 Please use the snake case name of the folder for the name of the test (e.g. `blockchain_tests!(st_bad_opcode, stBadOpcode)` for adding stBadOpcode).

 Now comment all the other lines except for the test you added and run `make ef-tests`.
 After a while (count 10-15 minutes) the test will end and you should have in your terminal's output a list of all the failing tests.
 You can now start making issues.
-When raising issues, please follow the general outline that has been used up to now.
-Don't forget to add the `Integrator` label to your issue.
+When raising issues, please try to match other `Integrator` issued on the style, and don't forget to add any raised issue to the `epic` issue's tasklist.

 ### Debuggor